benjymous/annotations/sandman/sandman.14.md

 - #### Panel 1-3

-  The song is "Venus in Furs", by the Velvet Underground.
+  The song is "[Venus in Furs](https://www.youtube.com/watch?v=GiobySgFP2s)", by the Velvet Underground.

 - #### Panel 4

   Notice how Fun Land's hat makes him look like a wolf?
 And his t-shirt has a wolf as well.
 This is in reference to the "Red Riding Hood" story.
 His hat is also a parody of the famous Disney mouse ears.

+  In The Sandman Companion it's noted that indeed the character was called _Disneyland_ in the original script, and wore Mickey Mouse ears rather than pointy wolf ears.

 - #### Panel 5